 This is done by removing all the plastic trim and exposing the thin metal plate that protrudes.
 Because the metal is arched, many Tacoma owners cut thin slits and bend the pinch weld inwards towards the wheel arch.
 You can bend it either way and then hammer the weld flat, however, if you bend it outwards you can use that thin metal strip as a flange to secure the plastic fender liner back onto.

 CMC (Cab Mount Chop)

 So fitting 35’s on a Tacoma with a 2.5”-3” lift kit requires some minor modifications to the cab mount or body mount, to allow it to clear fully on complete wheel lock.
 This will be your main point of contention, and you will need to assess and trim as much as necessary to ensure the tire doesn’t scrub against the body mount and get damaged.
 Obviously, the wider and taller the tires the more contact it will make with the cab mount when at full lock.

 You will need to get dirty with a grinder and cut away some meat that is protruding from the actual cab mount.
 A blank-off plate needs to be welded back in to prevent dirt and debris from entering.
-You also need to make sure you grind off any sharp excess welds and seal the weld up nicely with a paint to ensure it doesn’t start rusting/corroding.
+You also need to make sure you grind off any sharp excess welds and seal the weld up nicely with paint to ensure it doesn’t start rusting/corroding.

-It’s not an advanced or complex job, however if you’re not experienced with a grinder and welding machine, then it would probably be safer to pay an engineering shop to do it for you.
-And it comes highly recommended to use a Toyota specific custom shop rather than a general off-road place to do the job.
+It’s not an advanced or complex job, however, if you’re not experienced with a grinder and welding machine, then it would probably be safer to pay an engineering shop to do it for you.
+And it comes highly recommended to use a Toyota-specific custom shop rather than a general off-road place to do the job.

-Tundra levelling kit
+Tundra leveling kit

 3” Rough Country Leveling kit